mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

 Note that just as with a standard Gitaly server, `/etc/gitlab/gitlab-secrets.json` must be copied from the GitLab server to the Gitaly node for authentication purposes.

+Update `gitlab_rails['internal_api_url']` with the external URL or internal address of your GitLab application server.

 `gitaly['auth_token']` must match the `token` value for that node listed under `praefect['storage_nodes']` on the GitLab server.